-India’s Fyle bags $4.5M to expand its expense management platform in US, other international markets – TechCrunch
+India’s Fyle bags $4.5M to expand its expense management platform in the US, other international markets – TechCrunch

 Fyle, a Bangalore-headquartered startup that operates an expense management platform, has extended its previous financing round to add $4.5 million of new investment as it looks to court more clients in overseas markets.

 The additional $4.5 million tranche of investment was led by U.S.-based hedge fund Steadview Capital, the startup said.
-Tiger Global, Freshworks, and Pravega Ventures also participated in the round.
-The new tranche of investment, dubbed Series A1, means that the three-and-a-half-year old startup has raised $8.7 million as part of its Series A financing round, and $10.5 million to date.
+Tiger Global, Freshworks and Pravega Ventures also participated in the round.
+The new tranche of investment, dubbed Series A1, means that the three-and-a-half-year-old startup has raised $8.7 million as part of its Series A financing round, and $10.5 million to date.

 The SaaS startup offers an expense management platform that makes it easier for employees of a firm to report their business expenses.
-The eponymous service supports a range of popular email providers including G Suite and Office 365, and uses a proprietary technology to scan and fetch details from emails, Yash Madhusudhan, co-founder and CEO of Fyle, demonstrated to TechCrunch last week.
+The eponymous service supports a range of popular email providers, including G Suite and Office 365, and uses a proprietary technology to scan and fetch details from emails, Yash Madhusudhan, co-founder and CEO of Fyle, demonstrated to TechCrunch last week.

-A user, for instance, could open a flight ticket email and click on Fyle’s Chrome extension to fetch all details and report the expense in a single-click in real-time.
+A user, for instance, could open a flight ticket email and click on Fyle’s Chrome extension to fetch all details and report the expense in a single click in real-time.
 As part of today’s announcement, Madhusudhan unveiled an integration with WhatsApp .
 Users will now be able to take pictures of their tickets and other things and forward it to Fyle, which will quickly scan and report expense filings for them.

 These integrations come in handy to users.
-“80%-90% of a user’s spending patterns land on their email and messaging clients.
+“Eighty percent to ninety percent of a user’s spending patterns land on their email and messaging clients.
 And traditionally it has been a pain point for them to get done with their expense filings.
 So we built a platform that looks at the challenges faced by them.
 At the same time, our platform understands frauds and works with a company’s compliances and policies to ensure that the filings are legitimate,” he said.

 “Every company today could make use of an intelligent expense platform like Fyle.
 Major giants already subscribe to ERP services that offer similar capabilities as part of their offerings.
 But as a company or startup grows beyond 50 to 100 people, it becomes tedious to manage expense filings,” he added.